 A Bright Dystopia

-I liked the art style in The Sundew, and it naturally reminds me of my days as an Amiga adventure.
+I liked the art style in The Sundew, and it naturally reminds me of my days as an Amiga adventurer.
 The scenery is very cool too, but due to the aesthetic, some of the assets are hard to appreciate as they get lost in similar tones or lack a bit of definition.

 The sound was a little bit of a letdown.
 At first, there’s an upbeat track which I was hoping wouldn’t last throughout.
 It didn’t, but the rest of the audio was pretty subdued, with only a few sounds here and there and some spoken Japanese.
 To be fair, it didn’t need anything grand, so it’s not a big deal, but I did wish that the text didn’t carry on without interaction as I missed a few lines when getting a few external distractions.